mccurdyc/www/content/photos/2022-02-conneaut-lake.md

 draft: false
 ---

-I've carried my camera with my to the local coffee shop on the lake so many times, but haven't seen a composition that I liked until this day.
+I've carried my camera with me to the local coffee shop on the lake so many times, but haven't seen a composition that I liked until this day.
 I'm pretty happy with this.